segersniels/supdock/README.md

 ```

 #### Go
-A Golang version is also available.
+A more optimal Golang version is also available and is maintained more frequently.

 ```bash
 curl https://raw.githubusercontent.com/segersniels/supdock-go/master/supdock-go > /usr/local/bin/supdock ; chmod +x /usr/local/bin/supdock